Please turn with me to Ephesians 6, verses 17-20, where Paul writes:

 Those things are just a prelude of things to come.
 We might say that Satan is working up a head of steam and there are going to be an awful lot of people, that you and I may not consider to be Christians, who are going to be martyred, right along with those who truly are Christians, simply because of their profession of faith, simply because they recognize what the Bible says and they are willing to go to their death for the One they consider to be their Savior.

 At least doctrinally, as we would consider it, we would not consider them to be Christian.
 I won't judge them.
 Paul says, don't judge anything before its time.
 We are too quick to judge.
 We'll just have to wait until God shows us.
 But an awful lot of people are going to get caught in Satan's movements to create havoc on earth.
-We know very clearly, like John was saying in his sermonette yesterday, that the ultimate object of Satan's wrath is going to be God's church.
+We know very clearly that the ultimate object of Satan's wrath is going to be God's church.
 Everything else is going to be swept up within the chaos that he is creating in order to get to the church.

 Sometimes I feel that the statements I hear being made by church members regarding their particular group, that it virtually has a free ticket to the place of safety, is nothing but a misleading lure used for the advantage of a leader who attempts to get members.
 Or, it is used to create fear within those who are already members with that group, to keep them from leaving the fellowship for elsewhere.
 Again, I make this judgment, but that's the way it appears to be, as a distinct possibility.